Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Abilities
-- Added the Barkskin ability, which increases armor by 4 for the target unit.
+- Added the Barkskin ability, which increases armor by 2 for the target unit.
+- Added the Regeneration ability, which causes the target unit to slowly regenerate hit points.

 * Buildings
 - The Coal Mine is now built upon a deposit like the other mines.